The Alberto Biraghi collection of New Hartford made pre-DW Ovation guitars

 Thanks to an outstanding workmanship, a great playability, a perfect amplification and a gorgeous look, they gave to musicians all around the world the possibility to play music they could have not played with any other guitar.
 In brief: Ovation guitars deeply influenced three decades of music.

-announcing that - 48 years after the inauguration.
-After produciong the last guitar, the historic plants of New Hartford would have produced the last Ovation before being finally decommissioned and 46 employees (mostly valiant Ovation master luthiers who had also produced some magnificent acoustics for Fender, Guild and Hamer) fired.
+, 48 years after the inauguration.
+After produciong the last guitar, the historic plants of New Hartford would have finally decommissioned and 46 employees (mostly valiant Ovation master luthiers who had also produced some magnificent acoustics for Fender, Guild and Hamer) fired.

-But in June 2015, all of a sudden, som good news: after aquiring the Ovation brand from FMI
+But in June 2015 some good news: after aquiring the Ovation brand from FMI

 , the drum company DW Inc. signed a new loan contract for some space in the old New Hartford, CT building.
-Is the beginning of a new and prosperous era for Ovation or the grace stroke?
+Is it the beginning of a new and prosperous era for Ovation or the grace stroke?
 It's hard to say: in the new production seen in 2017 and 2018 there's good and bad aspects.
 Only time can answer.